Skip to content

 Dr. Brownlee serves as Professor of Biology and Health Science at Erskine College.
 At Erskine Seminary, he is the appointed Director of the David Livingstone Institute and Distinguished Professor of Medical Ethics.

-Dr. Brownlee is a native of Spartanburg, SC.
+Dr. Brownlee is a native of Spartanburg, S.C.
 He earned his B.S. and B.A degrees from Wofford College with Phi Beta Kappa honors.
 He subsequently completed a Ph.D. in experimental pathology at the Medical University of South Carolina, followed by an M.D. from the University of South Carolina School of Medicine.
 He completed his graduate medical education at Duke University and Wake Forest University Schools of Medicine and a fellowship in oncologic pathology from Johns Hopkins University Hospitals.

 Email: brownlee@erskine.edu